-The Suburban Wildfire Adaptation Roadmaps will inform a new Wildfire Ready guide that will be released later this summer.
+The Suburban Wildfire Adaptation Roadmaps informed the Wildfire Ready guide.
 The roadmaps detail the risk for various building features and show the options for moving to a lower risk category.
 The guide will provide details about projects homeowners can perform that will reduce their wildfire risk.

 - Nearly all aspects of wildfire mitigation strategies fall into one of two correlated categories: